lbaehren/lofarsoft/src/PyCRTools/documentation/source/tutorial.rst

     Antenna 003000002: mean= -2.29, rms=   5.3, npeaks=    0, spikyness=  -0.28
     Antenna 003000003: mean=  2.78, rms=   5.0, npeaks=    0, spikyness=  -0.28
     Antenna 003000004: mean= -6.23, rms=   5.4, npeaks=    4, spikyness=  14.22

-Clearly this is a spiky dataset, with only one antenna not being affected by too many peaks (which is in fact not the case for the first block of that dataset).

 To check automatically whether all parameters are in the allowed range, we can use a little python helper function, using a python